taxjar/taxjar-api-docs/source/includes/endpoints/_transactions.md

-transaction_id | string | Unique identifier of the given order transaction. user_id | integer | Unique identifier of the user who created the order transaction. transaction_date | datetime | The date/time the transaction was originally recorded. from_country | string | Two-letter ISO country code of the country where the order shipped from. from_zip | string | Postal code where the order shipped from (5-Digit ZIP or ZIP+4). from_state | string | Two-letter ISO state code where the order shipped from.
+transaction_id | string | Unique identifier of the given order transaction. user_id | integer | Unique identifier of the user who created the order transaction. transaction_date | datetime | The date/time the transaction was originally recorded. provider | string | Source of where the transaction was originally recorded. from_country | string | Two-letter ISO country code of the country where the order shipped from. from_zip | string | Postal code where the order shipped from (5-Digit ZIP or ZIP+4). from_state | string | Two-letter ISO state code where the order shipped from.